Learn more about Whittier College's plans for Fall 2020

 Whittier College will receive a total of $1,879,550 of which at least half ($939,775) must be provided directly to students for their expenses related to the disruption of campus operations due to the coronavirus, such as food, housing, course materials, technology, healthcare, and child care.
 The other half may be used by the College to cover costs associated with significant changes to the delivery of instruction due to the coronavirus.

 Whittier College committed to equitably assist all eligible students financially impacted by the coronavirus pandemic to the greatest extent possible with the CARES Act funds available.
-You should request funds based on your actual financial need for expenses related to the disruption of campus operations due to the coronavirus, such as food, housing, course materials, technology, healthcare, and child care.
-First-time awards will be capped at $575.
-You may receive an additional grant if your circumstances change or if funds remain available after the first two application rounds are complete.
+First-time awards through the application process were based on actual financial need for expenses related to the disruption of campus operations due to COVID-19, such as food, housing, course materials, technology, healthcare, and child care, and were capped at $575.

 Emergency relief funds will be directly deposited to student bank accounts already on file with Whittier College Payroll or listed on the Whittier CARES application form.
 The application form will be encrypted to protect your privacy.
 Checks will be mailed to students who are unable to receive direct deposit.

 No, you are not required to repay any emergency relief provided through the CARES Act.

 No. This is an emergency grant to help you manage unexpected expenses related to the coronavirus, and it will not have any impact on other financial aid you may be eligible to receive.